paypal/glamorous/CONTRIBUTING.md

 ## Add an example

-`glamorous` is still a very young library and our users may not be completely sure how to get things done with it.
-To add an example to our folder -

-1. Is the example just a code snippet or is it a full fledged project?
-2. If it is a code snippet, go ahead and add it to our [examples readme file][examples-readme]
+Is the example just a code snippet or is it a full fledged project?
+If it is a code snippet, go ahead and add it to our [examples readme file][examples-readme]
-3. If it is an example that requires you to create a new albeit mini-project, here are the steps to add it.
+If it is an example that requires you to create a new, albeit, mini-project, here are the steps to add it.
   - Create a new folder inside our [`examples`][examples-readme] folder.
   - Name it to describe what your example is about.
-  - You can create a new npm/yarn setup inside this folder.
+  - You can create a new `npm`/`yarn` setup inside this folder.
-  - Don't forget to add a readme.md inside your example folder.
+  - Don't forget to add a `readme.md` inside your example folder.
   - Now add the commands to validate and build your example project to our `package-scripts`.
   - Navigate to the `package-scripts.js` and the `examples` command.
   - Add a new command specific to your example folder.
   - Here, you can provide the scripts that need to be run to validate and build your folder.
 Use the awesome [`nps`][nps], which has a ton of utilities to help you.
   - Run `npm start examples` to make sure all your setup is correct.

-You should have a great example running on glamorous by now.
+You should have a great example running on `glamorous` by now.
 Go ahead and submit a PR!
+Also you can refer to the existing example at [`with-jest`][with-jest]

 ## Add yourself as a contributor